ACA Player Agent Accreditation Scheme

 As a result, the ACA has launched the ACA Player Agent Accreditation Scheme (Scheme), which is administered by the ACA (with CA support) and overseen by an Agent Accreditation Board (comprising of CA and ACA employees and outside parties).

-Under the MOU, the ACA and CA have agreed that, as from 1 April 2013 (with only limited exceptions), CA, State Associations, BBL Teams and the ACA will only deal with Accredited Agents in player contract discussions.
+Under the MOU, the ACA and CA have agreed that (with only limited exceptions), CA, State Associations, BBL Teams and the ACA will only deal with Accredited Agents in player contract discussions.

 Once applicants for accreditation become Accredited Agents, their names and business contact details will be posted on this website.